Mālama Wao Akua 2017

 Receiving Day: Wednesday, August 30th 9am-6pm (Hui Solarium)

-Selection Notification(via e-mail): by Friday, September 1st by 4pm
+Selection Notification(via website): by Friday, September 1st by 4pm

 The main subject of your piece(s) must be either a landscape featuring Mui Nui native species or of a Maui Nui native species.
 Subjects may also include people working to protect Maui’s native species and native habitats.
 Native coral reef species, waterscapes, streams and estuaries are eligible too.
 Subjects from beyond the reef, including deep ocean, WILL NOT be accepted.
 Artwork featuring non- native species, including Polynesian introductions, WILL NOT be accepted.
 Cultural or human components in the piece are acceptable as long as they complement the major theme of native species.
 Mālama Wao Akua was created to raise awareness of the viewer of artwork and the artists themselves.
 Go to the artists resources page for ideas of where to find inspiration and what is native to Maui Nui.